-A solution that has often fixed Divi builder problems for me after an update is to make sure all caches have been cleared.
-Make sure you have cleared any plugin caches (WP Supercache etc), your CDN (such as activating developer mode in Cloudflare or purging cache) and then your browser cache.
+A solution that has often fixed Divi builder problems for me after an update is to make sure Divi and all other caches have been cleared.
+Make sure you have cleared any plugin caches (WP Supercache etc), your CDN (such as activating developer mode in Cloudflare or purging cache), and then your browser cache.
 Sometimes I need to redo them all to get things working again.

 3. Clear local storage using Chrome Dev Tools